fabric8io/openshift-elasticsearch-plugin/README.md

 * Dynamically update the SearchGuard ACL based on a user's name
 * Correctly return Unauthorized or Forbidden response codes
-* Transform kibana index requests to support multitent deployments
+* Transform kibana index requests to support multitenant deployments
 * Support proxy auth with fallback to client certificate auth

 ## Development